jovton/USB-Storage-on-WSL2/README.md

 ```

 ### 4. <u>The iSCSI target</u>
 For now, the WSL2 (Linux) part is done.
 We'll come back to it in a moment.
 Next we must set up an iSCSI target on our Windows host.
 I used the "**iSCSIConsole**" application on TalAloni's github repository: https://github.com/TalAloni/iSCSIConsole to create the target.
 Download and install it.
-Also, tell him how much you appreciate his work. :)
+Also, tell the author how much you appreciate their work. :)

 You'll have to run it with administrator privileges in order to attach a physical disk such as a USB drive.
 You also may have to allow it through the Windows host firewall to get it to communicate with the WSL2 instance.
 I attached my USB thumb drive with the default iSCSI target name of "*iqn.1991-05.com.microsoft:target1*".